 Some people are interested in olive oil because they’ve heard that certain PUFAs called omega-6 (found in safflower, sunflower and soybean oils, for example) might promote inflammation.
 However, research shows that omega-6 fatty acids don’t only form substances that stimulate inflammation; they also form anti-inflammatory proteins called lipoxins.
 A review of the controversies and evidence about omega-6 PUFAs concluded that observational studies link higher omega-6 PUFAs with lower risk of heart disease and cardiovascular disease deaths; and although inconclusive for now, randomized controlled trials in humans suggest potential benefit.

-Beyond Lipids: Where Olive Oil Type Matters
+Beyond Lipids: Extra Virgin Olive Oil Benefits

 - Inflammation: In some controlled trials, people given capsules of virgin or extra virgin olive oil show modest reduction in certain markers of inflammation compared to people given other fats.
 Yet other studies show no meaningful difference.
 For now, studies like these show potential for less-refined olive oil to contribute to an anti-inflammatory diet, but it’s not clear what accounts for the widely varying results.

-- Blood vessel function: Olive oil with these phyto-compounds may improve the ability of blood vessels to dilate appropriately, according to some studies.
+- Blood vessel function: Olive oil with these phytochemicals may improve the ability of blood vessels to dilate appropriately, according to some studies.
 Reduced “flow mediated dilation” (FMD) is a measure of blood vessel health that is considered an early marker of future heart disease.
 Ability to dilate is an important trait for maintaining a healthy blood pressure.
 And a few intervention studies in people with hypertension have found that extra virgin olive oil reduced blood pressure compared with oils rich in MUFA but low in phenolic compounds.

 The Evidence on Heart Attacks & Strokes